 Brigadier General Drazin entered Army Active Duty, at age 21, as the youngest U.S. Chaplain ever to serve on active duty.
-He served on active duty from 1957 to 1960 in both Louisiana and Germany, and then joined the active reserves and soldiered, in increasing grades, with half a dozen units.
+He served on active duty from 1957 to 1960 in Louisiana and Germany, and then joined the active reserves and soldiered, in increasing grades, with half a dozen units.
 From 1978 until 1981, he lectured at the US Army Chaplains School on legal subjects.
 In March 1981, the Army requested that he take leave from civil service and return to active duty to handle special constitutional issues.
-He was responsible for preparing the defense in the trial challenging the constitutionality of the Army Chaplaincy; the military chaplaincies of all the uniformed services, active and reserve, as well as the Veteran’s Administration, were attacked utilizing a constitutional rational and could have been disbanded.
+He was responsible for preparing the defense in the trial challenging the constitutionality of the Army Chaplaincy.
+The military chaplaincies of all the uniformed services, active and reserve, as well as the Veteran’s Administration, were attacked utilizing a constitutional rationale and could have been disbanded.
 The Government won the action in 1984 and Drazin was awarded the prestigious Legion of Merit.
-Drazin returned to civilian life and the active reserves in 1984 as Assistant Chief of Chaplains, the highest reserve officer position available in the Army Chaplaincy, with the rank of Brigadier General.
+Drazin returned to civilian life and the active reserves in 1984 as Assistant Chief of Chaplains, the highest reserve officer position available in the Army Chaplaincy with the rank of Brigadier General.
 He was the first Jewish person to serve in this capacity in the U.S. Army.
-During his military career, he revolutionized the role of military chaplains making them officers responsible for the free exercise rights of all military personnel; requiring them to provide for the needs of people of all faiths as well as atheists.
+During his military career, he revolutionized the role of military chaplains making them officers responsible for the free exercise of rights of all military personnel; requiring them to provide for the needs of people of all faiths as well as atheists.
 General Drazin completed this four-year tour of duty with honors in March 1988, culminating a total of 31 years of military duty.